GlyTwin: Digital Twin for Glucose Control in Type 1 Diabetes Through Optimal Behavioral Modifications Using Patient-Centric Counterfactuals: Introduction

 An emerging but underutilized technology in this context is digital twin, a growing technological paradigm that can model physiological processes and simulate treatments to support clinical decision-making.
-The current utility of digital twin technologies in behavioral health remains largely confined to modeling future health outcomes \cite{Cappon2023ReplayBGAD, Cappon2023SystemAO, Surian2024ADT, Silfvergren2021DigitalTP, Zhou2024GluMarkerAN} and lacks mechanisms to actively guide personalized behavioral interventions.
-To maximize the potential of digital twin technologies in behavioral health, AI-driven intervention systems must transcend mere modeling and factor analysis to deliver precise, actionable recommendations tailored to the patient’s context to prevent adverse health outcomes and improve health.
-For individuals with T1D, this may include specific guidance on step counts, exercise duration and intensity, nutrient intake, macronutrient composition of food, and medication timing and dosage to avoid hyperglycemia.
-To the best of our knowledge, a noticeable gap persists in digital twin research to identify optimal behavioral pathways that can prevent adverse health outcomes.
+The current utility of digital twin technologies in behavioral health remains largely confined to predictive modeling of future health outcomes \cite{Cappon2023ReplayBGAD, Cappon2023SystemAO, Surian2024ADT, Silfvergren2021DigitalTP} and lacks mechanisms to actively guide personalized behavioral interventions.
+To maximize the potential of digital twin technologies in behavioral health, AI-driven intervention systems must transcend mere modeling and factor analysis to deliver precise, actionable recommendations tailored to the user’s context to prevent adverse health outcomes and improve health.
+For individuals with T1D, this may include specific guidance on step counts, exercise duration and intensity, nutrient intake, macronutrient composition of food, and insulin timing and dosage to avoid dysglycemia.
+To the best of our knowledge, a noticeable gap persists in digital twin research to identify optimal behavioral pathways that can prevent adverse glucose outcomes.
+The proposed work integrates predictive modeling with novel methods of generating counterfactual explanations (CFs) to provide real-time treatments for dysglycemia prevention and diabetes management.